July 3, 2020 / By thadmin2

 What are Depressive Disorders?

-Depressive disorders are a group of disorders characterised by sadness severe enough or persistent enough to interfere with daily functioning and often by decreased interest or pleasure in activities.
-Although sadness or low moods are normal occurrences in individuals, children and adolescents with depression may experience unexplained anger and irritability persistently and for long periods of time while sadness may be more common in adults.
+Depressive disorders are a group of mood disorders characterised by sadness severe enough or persistent enough to interfere with individuals’ daily functioning, and often results in decreased interest or pleasure in activities.
+Although sadness or low moods are normal occurrences in almost all individuals, there are identifiable signs of depressive disorders amongst children and adults.
+Unexplained anger and persistent irritability for long periods of time are a common indication of depression in children and adolescents, while persistent sadness is more commonly observed in adults.

-Although there is a wide range of depressive disorders, some of the more common depressive disorders include:
+Although there is a wide range of depressive disorders, some of the common depressive disorders include:

 - Major Depressive Disorder (MDD)

 - Persistent Depressive Disorder (PDD)

 - Bipolar Disorder